-To inform clinical practice, determining the net effect of risk assessment and the clinical actions that follow is necessary.
-High sensitivity may be more important for preeclampsia risk assessment because false-negative results could be more detrimental than false-positive results; lower risk threshold, lower PPV, and possibly low-dose aspirin prophylaxis may be reasonable to consider for heightened surveillance.
-Harms could occur among women misclassified as low risk, not offered aspirin prophylaxis, and assigned to lower-intensity prenatal care schedules.
+To inform clinical practice, determining the net effect of risk assessment and the clinical actions that follow is necessary.133 High sensitivity may be more important for preeclampsia risk assessment because false-negative results could be more detrimental than false-positive results;149 a lower risk threshold, lower PPV, and possibly low-dose aspirin prophylaxis may be reasonable to consider for heightened surveillance.153 Harms could occur among women misclassified as low risk, not offered aspirin prophylaxis, or assigned to lower-intensity prenatal care schedules.
 Heightened surveillance and allocation of aspirin to women at low risk for the disease could also lead to harms.

-In the absence of studies comparing model-based risk assessment to usual care risk assessment, it is not clear whether a formal risk assessment algorithm would improve performance or health outcomes beyond currently recommended risk assessment practice. ^{133,135,153} The USPSTF has issued an evidence-based recommendation (Grade B) for the use of low-dose aspirin (81 mg) to prevent preeclampsia and associated morbidity and mortality. ^{46,154} The recommendation specifies that benefits relative to potential harms be observed for women at increased risk of preeclampsia.
+In the absence of studies comparing model-based risk assessment with usual care risk assessment, it is not clear whether a formal risk assessment algorithm would improve performance or health outcomes beyond currently recommended risk assessment practice.^{133,135, 154} The USPSTF has issued an evidence-based recommendation (grade B) for the use of low-dose aspirin (81 mg/day) to prevent preeclampsia and its associated morbidity and mortality.^{46,155} The recommendation specifies that benefits relative to potential harms are observed for women at increased risk of preeclampsia.
 The USPSTF, like NICE, provides a list of risk factors to assist clinicians in determining which patients are at elevated risk for preeclampsia (Table 2).
-These risk factors are based on the strongest epidemiologic associations and the most common risk factors used to select high-risk participants in trials of aspirin for preeclampsia.
-These approaches to risk stratification might be improved upon with further development of validated tools for combining individual risk factors into an algorithm to provide more personalized risk assessment but, as we noted above, no externally validated models we evaluated provided evidence of performance that supports their clinical use.
+These risk factors are based on the strongest epidemiologic associations and the most common risk factors used to select high-risk participants in trials of aspirin for the prevention of preeclampsia.
+These approaches to risk stratification might be improved on with further development of validated tools for combining individual risk factors into an algorithm to provide more personalized risk assessment, but as we noted above, no externally validated models we evaluated provided evidence of performance that supports their clinical use.

-Comparing risk prediction model effectiveness to NICE and USPSTF clinical risk assessment criteria would help provide a means of evaluating relative performance and whether incremental gains are worth implementation costs.
-We identified a few risk prediction models that compared detection in the proposed model with detection that would be achieved for the same population using the NICE criteria 65,155-157 based on maternal characteristics and maternal history (Table 2).
-A recent study by Wright and colleagues reported better detection using a new (but not yet externally validated model) compared with the NICE guidelines for risk stratification.
-Although detection was higher with the model than with the NICE criteria (67% vs. 58%), models derived and tested in the same dataset tend to overestimate discrimination and the observed difference may not be reproduced in external validation.
-We did not identify any studies comparing model performance to the risk factors in the USPSTF clinical considerations for assessing risk for purposes of low-dose aspirin prophylaxis.
-Although detection was higher with the risk factors in the USPSTF clinical considerations for assessing risk for purposes of low-dose aspirin prophylaxis.
+Comparing risk prediction model effectiveness with NICE and USPSTF clinical risk assessment criteria would help provide a means of evaluating relative performance and whether incremental gains are worth implementation costs.^{135,154} We identified a few risk prediction models that compared detection in the proposed model with detection that would be achieved for the same population using the NICE criteria^{65,156-158} based on maternal characteristics and maternal history (Table 2).
+A recent study by Wright et al reported better detection using a new (but not yet externally validated model) compared with the NICE guidelines for risk stratification.156 Although detection was higher with the model than with the NICE criteria (67% vs. 58%), models derived and tested in the same dataset tend to overestimate discrimination, and the observed difference may not be reproduced in external validation.
+We did not identify any studies comparing model performance with the risk factors in the USPSTF clinical considerations for assessing risk for purposes of low-dose aspirin prophylaxis.46